 The trail descends into the Waddell Creek canyon, which with its long stretch of impressive old growth and lush vegetation is the most scenic redwood forest of the hike.
 The top of the trail is relatively open because of a prescribed burn a few years ago, but as the trail descends, the woods become increasingly dense and clogged with tanoak, and you’re enveloped in greenery.
 In places there’s an extensive, plush groundcover of redwood sorrel.

-There's a brief view of Berry Creek Falls from the trail, but getting to the waterfall viewing area requires a short side trip on the Berry Creek Trail.
-I highly recommend continuing the side trip past Berry Creek Falls to the redwood-filled glen above it, where there are two additional waterfalls.
-This adds two miles to the trip but I think it's the best part of the entire hike.
+There’s a brief view of Berry Creek Falls from the trail, but you’ll have to take a short side trip on the Berry Creek Trail to reach the best view of the big waterfall.
+I highly recommend continuing the side trip past Berry Creek Falls to the redwood-filled glen above it, where there are two more waterfalls.
+This adds two miles to the trip but it’s the best part of the entire hike.

 Back on the Skyline-to-the-Sea Trail, the old growth ends just below Berry Creek Falls and the trail turns into an old logging road.
 The road descends through mundane second-growth redwoods for a few miles, but just before the McCrary Ridge Trail intersection, the canyon widens and the woods open up, becoming bright and sunny with attractive patches of streamside maples.
 The wide, nearly level road makes for easy walking.
 Waddell Creek trickles next to the trail.
 Although there aren’t any old growth redwoods, this is still one of the most enjoyable parts of the trail.